mpavlou/samplesizedev/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 # samplesizedev : Simulation-based sample size calculations for the development of risk models

 <!-- badges: start -->
 <!-- badges: end -->

-R package to calculate the sample size for the development of risk models for binary outcomes
+R package to calculate the sample size for the development of risk models for binary outcomes ($\textcolor{#f00}{installation issue fixed}$)

 Related papers: